samandalib/portfolio/Documentation/InfoSnippet_COMPONENT.md

    - Implements explicit Tailwind class mapping for JIT compilation compatibility

 4. **DockerControls.tsx** (~80 lines)
+   - Floating control panel for live layout adjustments
+   - Positioned at bottom-right of InfoSnippet with sufficient margin to prevent overlap
    - Handles all interactive controls
    - Manages layout toggles and settings
    - Isolated from main rendering logic